 If you haven’t dived before, you can take a course at many dive shops and resorts while in Mexico, but bear in mind that training can take some time, so ensure you make allowances when planning your trip.
 Consider getting certified at home before you arrive in Mexico.
 If you’re already certified, remember to bring your dive license and log-book.
 You’ll need to complete your last dive at least 24 hours before taking a flight, so be sure to plan accordingly.

 When to Go

 The high tourist season on the Yucatan Peninsula runs from November to March, so travel outside of those months if you’re keen to avoid crowds, both in and out of the water.
-Read more about the weather in Mexico, and when to go to Mexico.
+Read more about the weather in Mexico and the best time to visit Mexico.